Force of Nature (Star Trek: The Next Generation): Plot

-In 2020, ScreenRant noted this as one of the top ten Star Trek: The Next Generation episodes with an important moral message.
+Production

+The premise of the episode is loosely based on environmental concerns of the early 1990s, such as the measures taken to prevent Ozone layer depletion.
+Writers Naren Shankar and Brannon Braga discussed ideas for a Star Trek episode with an environmental watchdog group, and the result was "Force of Nature".

 Releases

 "Force of Nature" has been released as part of TNG Season 7 collections on DVD and Blu-Ray formats.
 Season seven of TNG, which contains this episode was released on Blu-ray disc in January 2015.